 Emergency Research

-In emergency situations when receiving permission ahead of time is not possible, researchers use a process called Exception from Informed Consent, or EFIC for short.
-The informed below explains how EFIC works.
+In emergency situations when getting permission before study enrollment is not possible, researchers use a process called Exception from Informed Consent, or EFIC for short.
+The information below explains how EFIC works.
 You can also click on the links at the end to read more information about current LITES projects that are using EFIC.

 1-800-664-0557